datalad-handbook/book/docs/basics/101-127-procedures.rst

 to apply them are also not the easiest tasks.
-Therefore, some clever people decided to assist with these tasks, and created pre-configured *procedures* that can be shipped within DataLad or its extensions, lie on a system, or come within datasets, and process datasets in a particular way.
+Therefore, some clever people decided to assist with these tasks, and created pre-configured *procedures* that process datasets in a particular way.
+These extensions can be shipped within DataLad or its extensions, lie on a system, or can be shared together with datasets.

 One of such procedures is the ``text2git`` configuration.
-Let's demystify what this exactly is: The procedure is nothing more than a simple script that writes the relevant configuration (``annex_largefiles = '(not(mimetype=text/*))'``) to the ``.gitattributes`` file of a dataset and saves this modification with the commit message
+In order to learn about procedures in general, let's demystify what the ``text2git`` procedure exactly is: It is nothing more than a simple script that

+- writes the relevant configuration (``annex_largefiles = '(not(mimetype=text/*))'``,
+  i.e. "Don't put anything that is a text file in the annex") to the ``.gitattributes`` file of a dataset, and
-"Instruct annex to add text files to Git".
+- saves this modification with the commit message "Instruct annex to add text files to Git".

 This particular procedure lives in a script called ``cfg_text2git`` in the sourcecode of DataLad.
 The amount of code in this script is not large, and the relevant lines of code are highlighted: